minchinweb/minchin.pelican.readers.commonmark/Readme.rst

   want to enable (e.g. ``"table"``).

 COMMONMARK_VERSION
   Version of the plugin.
+Idea is to have it available to displayed by the theme.
 Inserted by the plugin (if not provided).

 COMMONMARK_DEV_URL
   Homepage URL of the plugin.
+Idea is to uave it available to be used by the theme.
 Inserted by the plugin (if not provided).

 COMMONMARK_HTML_PARSER = "html.parser"
   Will be set to "lxml" is it is installed.
 This is the parser that Beautiful